BOBLEBAT/suite02/README.md

-Hello, is that me you looking for ?
+Hello, is it me you looking for ?